 Elasticity of Demand Explained

 Certain industries are said to be recession-resistant, largely because their products are inelastic: Demand for those products remains constant despite any economic downturn.
-Health care, utilities and certain “vices” like alcohol and tobacco are items that tend to have consistent demand, regardless of price or the customer’s income.
+Healthcare, utilities, and certain “vices” like alcohol and tobacco are items that tend to have consistent demand, regardless of price or the customer’s income.
 They also tend to generate high brand loyalty or barriers to switching, adding to customers’ unwillingness (or inability) to swap brands, as with doctors and utilities.

-Four Types of Elasticity
+4 Types of Elasticity

-There are four types of elasticity, categorized by the instigating variable — price, related products, customer income and advertising.
+There are four types of elasticity, categorized by the instigating variable—price, related products, customer income, and advertising.
 Formulas for calculating each type of elasticity can be used for scenario-planning or retrospective analysis, but it’s important to note that customer behavior is not an exact science and predictions can be difficult.

-1. Price Elasticity of Demand (PED):
+1. Price Elasticity of Demand (PED)

 PED = % change in quantity / % change in price